nanodev94/Algorithms/src/search/linear/Readme.md

 # Linear Search

-This algorithm consist in search an element one by one in a list of elements, from first element until find the element or reach the last element.
+This algorithm consists in search an element one by one in a list of elements, from first element until find the element or reach the last element.

 ![summary](/img/linear/summary.webp)